Beach Wedding Nails for the Bride: 30 Ideas That Survive Sand, Sun & Salt Water

 Schedule your final manicure 1-3 days before your wedding for the freshest, most photo-ready results.

-According to V Beauty Pure, getting your nails done one to two days before minimizes the risk of scratches, chips, or breaks that come with last-minute travel and setup tasks.
+V Beauty Pure notes that getting your nails done one to two days before minimizes the risk of scratches, chips, or breaks that come with last-minute travel and setup tasks.
 The W Nail Bar recommends 2-3 days prior, giving you a small buffer without sacrificing freshness.

 But the real preparation starts much earlier.
 Here’s your nail timeline:

 8-10 weeks before: Start a nail care routine.
 Apply cuticle oil daily and keep nails trimmed.
-According to Blys, nails grow about 3mm per month, so this window lets you grow them to your ideal length while strengthening them.
+Nails grow about 3mm per month, as Blys notes, so this window lets you grow them to your ideal length while strengthening them.

 4-6 weeks before: Book a trial manicure.
 Test your chosen shape, color, and nail type.
 This is when you confirm whether gel or dip works better for your nails and whether that pearlescent finish looks the way you imagined.
-According to Bella Bridesmaids, starting preparation about two months out leads to the healthiest, most photogenic results.
+Starting preparation about two months out leads to the healthiest, most photogenic results, as Bella Bridesmaids notes.

 1-2 weeks before: If you’re traveling to your destination, get a strengthening treatment or a simple clear gel overlay to protect your nails during transit.